ubc-cirrus-lab/caribou/QUICK_START.md

 ```

 This will check if a new deployment is required for any workflow, and, if so, migrate the functions according to this new deployment.

+##  Deploying the framework components to AWS

+**TODO:** We currently have the scripts for packaging the framework components into a container in `scripts/deploy_to_aws.py`.
+This script works for simple deployments, but for example the crane dependency is not taken care of.
+We need to extend the script to deploy all the data collectors, log syncer, deployment manager, and deployment migrator to AWS.
+Potentially we also want to decouple the deployment manager and deployment solver in a future version.